monarchs-ice/monarchs/docs/source/quickstart.rst

 to e.g. ``4`` for now.

 Since we are now running in parallel, the model should run significantly faster.
 Let's take advantage of this and run the model for a bit longer.
 You can control this via the ``num_days`` variable.
+We could also instead increase the resolution of the model, by changing ``row_amount`` and ``col_amount`` from 10 to 20.
+Note that this increase in resolution will make the model take at least ~4x longer to run!

 Since our model is quite large, and we are running for a longer time, our output files can become quite large also.
 We can reduce the temporal frequency of the output by adding the ``output_timestep`` variable.
 This is the number of days between each output file.
 It is not included in this runscript, but MONARCHS notices that is not present and sets it to a default value of ``1``.
 Adding it in will override this default value.
 You can also reduce the vertical resolution of the output by addiing or changing ``output_grid_size`` from e.g. ``400`` to ``200``.